tohojo/flent/doc/data-format.rst

             The kernel release as reported by :command:`uname -r`.

-.. envvar:: IP_ADDRS
+.. envvar:: MODULE_VERSIONS

-	    IP addresses assigned to the machine running flent.
+            The sha1sum of certain interesting Linux kernel modules, if available.
+Can be used to match test data to specific code versions, if the kernel build is instrumented to, e.g., set the build ID to a git revision.

-.. envvar:: GATEWAYS
+.. envvar:: SYSCTLS

-	    IP addresses of all detected default gateways on the system, and the interfaces they are reachable through.
-Only available if the :command:`netstat` binary is present on the system.
+            The values of several networking-related sysctls on the host (if available; Linux only).

 .. envvar:: EGRESS_INFO

-	    Egress interface, its qdisc, offload, driver and BQL configuration, and (if applicable) the IP address of the next-hop router used to reach the test target.
-The egress interface and next-hop router requires that the :command:`ip` binary is present on Linux, but can be extracted from :command:`route` on BSD.
+	    Interface name, qdisc, offload, driver and BQL configuration of the interface used to reach the test target.
+This requires that the :command:`ip` binary is present on Linux, but can be extracted from :command:`route` on BSD.
 Qdisc information requires the :command:`tc` binary to be present, and offload information requires :command:`ethtool`.

             If the :option:`--remote-metadata` is used, the extended metadata info is gathered for each of the hostnames specified.
 This is